-I have been 100% self-employed and living the CEO of Me® life for almost a decade now.
+I have been 100% self-employed and living the CEO of Me® life for a long time now (since 2016).
 I have a lot of people tell me they don’t know how I do it or that they don’t think they could do it.
 I also have a lot of people ask me to share my secrets to success.
 That was part of the inspiration for starting this blog over a year ago.
 I am excited to finally be starting on a series of articles all about how to be a successful CEO of Me®.

 - Set your own hours each day / week, no 8-5 time clock